Loyoenock/alx-pre_course/README.md

-This is a readme file
+This is a readme file to contain project man
-Just trying out